MadhavJivrajani/go-corona-go/README.md

-# Go Corona Go :ghost:
+# Go Corona Go :neckbeard:

 Go Corona Go is a command line utility for getting information related to Covid-19 in India.